 Yesterday I announced some pretty big changes to Life Your Way.
-While the design changes will take a little more time to implement, you’ll notice the changes to the content right away.
+While the design changes will take a little more time to implement.
+You’ll notice the changes to the content right away.

 As we kick off the New Year, I wanted to start by looking at our tagline — intentional & creative living– and what that actually means.

 You may have noticed that in yesterday’s post, the header in the screenshot of the new site said “creative & intentional living” rather than the other way around.
-I’ve actually gone back and forth about the order of those two words, but I ultimately decided that intentional needed to be first because it’s that intentionality that makes room for the creative even in the midst of commitments and chaos and everything else we have going on in our lives.
+I’ve actually gone back and forth about the order of those two words.
+I ultimately decided that intentional needed to be first because it’s that intentionality that makes room for the creative even in the midst of commitments and chaos and everything else we have going on in our lives.

 Today, let’s look at intentional living: What does it even mean to live intentionally?